Book Reviews

 Would I re-read or recommend it?
 (Again, pretty self-explanatory, but reveals a lot about a book.)

-I hope these reviews will help you find great books you may not have considered, encourage you to open the cover of that one you’ve been meaning to get to, or even not read the one you were on the fence about.
-Whatever your favorite genre, turn that first page, swipe to open, or press play.
+I hope these reviews will help you find great books you many not have considered, encourage you to open the cover of that one you’ve been meaning to get to, or even skip the one you were on the fence about.
+Whatever your favorite genre or reading method, turn that first page, swipe to open, or press play.
 There are gazillions of stories out there waiting for you.

 *There are a few, two or three, book reviews from my original blog, The Goat and the Hippie Chick.
 They do not follow this format.